yan3321/yan3321/README.md

 ## Job availability

-If you're looking for a developer that can start from June 2021, I'm your guy!
-Let's get in touch (email below).
+I'm currently employed full-time as a software developer, but I'm happy to discuss any work that does not pose a conflict of interest with my current employer(s).
+Let's get in touch!

 ## Contact